geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

-An entire Android system can be flashed in a single command: this writes the boot, recovery and system partitions together after verifying that the system bring flashed is compatible with the installed bootloader and radio, and reboots the system.
+An entire Android system can be flashed in a single command: this writes the boot, recovery and system partitions together after verifying that the system being flashed is compatible with the installed bootloader and radio, and reboots the system.

     $ fastboot flashall